pigworker/OpenSigma/README.md

 Some students study some modules.

     for Student, Module -:
-      studies ?
+      prop Studies

-So what is "studies"?
+So what is "Studies"?
 It's a type which exists for each pair of student and module, containing at most one inhabitant (whose existence indicates that the student studies the module).

-    Student, Module, studies
+    Student, Module, Studies

 is thus the class of *triples* consisting of a student, a module, and the evidence that the student studies the module.

-You can write "studies" in any context with exactly one student and one module.
+You can write "Studies" in any context with exactly one student and one module.